 Recovery Depends on Intensity of Rehabilitation

-The intensity of rehabilitation has a particular impact on recovery from stroke side effects.
+The intensity of rehabilitation has a particular impact on recovery from the effects of a stroke.

-Studies have shown that stroke patients recover rapidly during the first 3 months but then remain at this level even at the 5 year mark.
+Studies have shown that stroke patients recover rapidly during the first 3 months but may remain at this level even at the 5 year mark if rehabilitation is not continued.
 Researchers theorize that the intensity of inpatient rehabilitation and lack of post-acute care is to blame for this unfortunate phenomenon.

 This does not mean that patients cannot overcome numbness after stroke even if it has been longer than 3 months.
 Instead, it means that rehabilitation should be pursued well after the 3 month mark in order to maximize recovery.